 Who is a whistleblower?

 A whistleblower is someone who reports fraud, crime, or other serious wrongdoing inside a company.
 The report serves the public good: colleagues, customers, local people, the environment, or the economy.
 Usually the reason is simple.
 They refuse to look the other way.
-A worker notices that something is really wrong.
-They decide the cost of staying silent is higher than the cost of speaking up.
-A solid report rests on facts the whistleblower has actually seen, not rumour or a personal grudge.
+A worker sees that something is badly wrong.
+They judge that the cost of staying quiet beats the cost of speaking up.
+A good report is built on facts the whistleblower has seen first-hand, not rumour or a grudge.

 For that to work, the person who reports the wrongdoing must feel safe.
-Fear of being sacked, demoted, blocked from promotion or quietly bullied is what keeps misconduct hidden.
-So a company serious about whistleblowing has to give people somewhere safe to report.
-The reporting channel needs to be built for that purpose.
-It has to be run apart from the people whose conduct might be reported.
-It must also stay open to anyone connected to the company.
+Fear of being dismissed, demoted, blocked from promotion or quietly bullied is what keeps wrongdoing hidden.
+So a company that takes whistleblowing seriously has to give people a safe place to report.
+The reporting channel has to be built for that job.
+It must run apart from the people whose conduct might be reported.
+And it must stay open to anyone tied to the company.
 Not only employees, but suppliers, contractors, consultants and customers can become whistleblowers.

 Where a report goes depends on what it holds.
 Smaller, internal matters land with the compliance team, an ethics officer, or a named trustee inside the company.
-More serious findings reach the board, external auditors, or regulators.
-At the top end of the scale, they reach law enforcement, the press, or national and EU watchdogs.
+More serious findings reach the board, outside auditors, or regulators.
+At the top end, they reach law enforcement, the press, or national and EU watchdogs.

-Modern whistleblower laws usually set out three reporting tiers.
-Internal reporting goes to a channel inside the company, run by compliance, an ombudsperson, or an outside firm hired for that role.
+Modern laws usually set out three reporting tiers.
+Internal reporting goes to a channel inside the company.
+Compliance, an ombudsperson, or an outside firm runs it.
 External reporting goes to a national authority.
-Going public, to the press, an NGO, or social media, is a last resort.
+Going public is a last resort, whether to the press, an NGO, or social media.
 It applies only when internal and external channels have failed.
-It also covers cases where they pose a clear risk to the whistleblower, or are likely to end in a cover-up.
+It also covers two cases: clear risk to the reporter, or a likely cover-up.
 Building all three into one law lets the system scale.
-The same safeguards cover everything from minor internal complaints to major public scandals.
+The same safeguards then cover everything from small internal complaints to major public scandals.

 Whistleblowers don't have to suffer in silence.
 Anonymous reporting helps, but the stronger shield is legal protection.
-Under the EU Whistleblower Directive and the national laws that put it into effect, the burden of proof is reversed.
-A whistleblower might be fired, demoted or otherwise treated badly after a disclosure.
-If so, the employer has to prove the action wasn't retaliation.
-That single shift changes who carries the risk.
+The EU Whistleblower Directive and the national laws behind it reverse the burden of proof.
+A reporter might be fired, demoted or otherwise treated badly after a report.
+If so, the employer has to prove the action wasn't payback.
+That one shift changes who carries the risk.

 Origin of the "whistleblower" term